1oki/bubbles-game/README.md

 - assets/: Holds images, textures, and sounds used in the game.

 ## Customization
-Add new sounds by placing files in public/sounds/ and updating the paths in Game.ts.
+Add new sounds by placing files in "assets" folder and updating the paths in Game.ts.
-Adjust grid size and tile size in Game.ts to change gameplay dimensions.
+Adjust grid size in index.ts to change gameplay dimensions.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.